Bershco/idiom_manager/README.md

 Download:
 https://www.google.com/drive/download/

-Sign in with the Google account that Roee invited.
+Sign in with the Google account that the project manager invited.

 ### **2. Accept the shared folder**
 You will receive an email + a Google Drive notification.